mehrvarz/tremote_plugin_rpi_gpio/README.md

 # Access GPIO via /dev/gpiomem memory (without root)

-For this plugin to be able to access the GPIO pins via /dev/gpiomem memory (without root), you may need to set permissions for /dev/gpiomem.
-First check the current permissions.
-Enter "ls -l /dev/gpiomem".
+This plugin tries to access the Raspberry Pi GPIO pins via /dev/gpiomem memory.
+In order for this to work without root, you may need to set specific permissions for "/dev/gpiomem".
+Check the current permissions first.
+To do so enter "ls -l /dev/gpiomem".
 You should see: "crw-rw---- 1 root gpio".
-If this is not what you get enter the following:
+If this is not what you get, enter the following:

 ```
 sudo chown root.gpio /dev/gpiomem